rust-lang/rfcs/active/0000-rename-mut.md

 # Alternatives

-1. Leaving things as they are.
+1. Leave things as they are.

-2. Introduce an actually immutable reference type, maybe something like `&final`.
-A `&final` reference would have the same semantics as a `&`, except that it could not point to an object that contains either directly or transitively an `Unsafe`.
-The `Freeze` bound could be re-introduced and then `&final` references could be defined to only point to objects that are `Freeze`. `&mut` would still be misleading, but at least the presence of a truly immutable reference type would make `&mut` less misleading about the characteristics of `&`.

-3. Same as above, but in addition to creating `&final`, also rename `&mut` to `&only`.
-This would probably be my favorite outcome, but, its also the most work and I'm not completely sure that something like `&final` is doable without lots of extra noise in terms of type bounds.
+2. Implement a deeply immutable reference type or a way to assert that a type does not implement interior mutability.
+Neither of these would really address the issue of `&mut` being confusing though.

 # Unresolved questions

-* Is `&only` the best name for a non-aliased reference type?
+* Is `&only` the best name for a non-aliased reference?